 Art Paper Printing

 Fine Art Prints made to archival art papers are commonly referred to as 'giclée prints' (pronounced ‘zhee-clay’).
-Giclée prints are created by propelling minute droplets of ink onto paper or other substrates.
-During the late 1970s inkjet printers were developed that could reproduce digital prints generated by computers.
+In the current digital age, we take a high resolution art reproduction of any kind and print that digital copy with an inkjet printer on 100% archival paper.
 Today giclée prints are highly regarded in museums and galleries throughout the world.
-Fine art print paper selection is a highly subjective process.
-The aesthetics of the print and what you feel is important may be different to what appeals to others based on perhaps your own experiences in photography and/or traditional fine art.
+Fine art print paper's are offered in various finishes, and selection is a subjective process.
+The aesthetics of the print may appeal to you based on perhaps your own experiences in photography and/or traditional fine art.

 Giclée Paper Styles & Finishes